N3kowarrior/ih8sn-Oneplus7pro/README.md

 1. [Download](https://github.com/N3kowarriorCZenchilada/ih8sn-Oneplus7pro/releases/tag/main) the release.
 2. Plug your device to your computer.
-3. Open command line and type in:
+3. Open command line and type in and execute:
 ```shell
 adb reboot recovery
 ```